 Graduate and professional tuition

-School of Medicine: Tuition for 2010-11 for the Doctor of Medicine degree will be set in March.
+School of Law and School of Medicine: Tuition for 2011-12 for the Juris Doctor, LLM program and Doctor of Medicine degree will be set in March.